-RIBA PLAN OF WORK STAGE 1 Preparation and briefing STAGE 2 Concept design STAGE 3 Spatial co-ordination STAGE 4 Technical design STAGE 5 Manufacturing and construction STAGE 6 Handover STAGE 7 In Use RIBA STAGES DESCRIPTION Detailed requirements for the project brief Development of the design Integrate with the other design disciplines Final design period Production and construction period Practical completion until the end of the defects period Operation of the building for the design life INPUTS FOR MOISTURE MANAGEMENT Durability objectives declared Design life target noted for building Design life objective declared divided into key elements with sensitive items noted in the outline moisture strategy document "What if?"
+RIBA PLAN OF WORK RIBA STAGES DESCRIPTION REVIEW AND AGREEMENT STAGE 1 Preparation and briefing Detailed requirements for the project brief Durability objectives declared Design life target noted for building STAGE 2 Concept design Development of the design Design life objective declared divided into key elements with sensitive items noted in the outline moisture strategy document STAGE 3 Spatial co-ordination Integrate with the other design disciplines "What if?"
 Project team question durability impacts of design?
-Engage with feedback from Structural Timber Building supply chain Specific specifications and details for moisture management and durability Engage with feedback from structural timber building supply chain Submission of statement of compliance or review/changes design and specification on moisture management Checklist and quality works sign off sheets, matched to moisture management details Maintenance schedule programmed and updated Building alterations processed with new design team as appropriate
+Engage with feedback from Structural Timber Building supply chain STAGE 4 Technical design Final design period Specific specifications and details for moisture management and durability Engage with feedback from structural timber building supply chain STAGE 5 Manufacturing and construction Production and construction period Submission of statement of compliance or review/changes design and specification on moisture management STAGE 6 Handover Practical completion until the end of the defects period Checklist and quality works sign off sheets, matched to moisture management details STAGE 7 In Use Operation of the building for the design life Maintenance schedule programmed and updated Building alterations processed with new design team as appropriate